Extraltodeus/ComfyUI-AutomaticCFG/README.md

 ## Last update:

 - added the "Warp drive" node.
+It uses a new method of my own cooking which uses the previous step to determin a negative.
+Cutting the generation time by half for approx 3/4 of the steps.

 # In short: